sanjanabhatnagar/Inferring-Exon-and-Intron-Metadata-from-.gff-file/README.md

 For example if median intron size is 96, introns bigger than this will be cropped to 100 in way that starting 100 bp of this intron and ending 100 bp of this intron will be taken.

+[absolute/relative] - This is the type of coordinates for the output intron coordinates file.
+In all cases, the output will be 'absolute.'
+The 'relative' option is used only when the output file requires gene coordinates scaled from 0 to the full length of the gene.

 3.1.
 RESULTING FILES -

-metadata_containing_annotated.tsv -> This file only contains introns and related metadata gff_parsed_meta.tsv -> This file contains exons and introns and related metadata intron_coordinate.tsv -> This file contains correct inferred coordinates of introns belonging to different categories.
+metadata_Introns_annotated.tsv -> This file only contains introns and related metadata metadata_Introns_Exons_annotated.tsv -> This file contains both introns and exons related metadata, if interested in looking at coding region annotations. intron_coordinate.tsv -> This file contains correct inferred coordinates of introns belonging to different categories.
 This file can be further converted to bed file using GTF-to-bed.R